U21 Social Entrepreneur Corps

 The project leader, Greg van Kirk, reported back to say "I just wanted to give you the great news that this past weekend the U21 students participated in our MOST successful village campaign since we started our work almost ten years ago.
 They supported a number of women entrepreneurs in the Jutiapa region and in one day served over 150 people and helped the women to sell 69 pairs of glasses, 35 eye drops, 30 packets of vegetable seeds, 8 solar lamps/cell phone chargers and one water purification bucket.
 Truly amazing!
 That amounts to hundreds of beneficiaries served in one day when you take into account the impact that these solutions have on families.
 And the women entrepreneurs earned nearly $240 in net profits.
 That is equal to over two months wages for the average rural Guatemalan."

-The 2013 programme had 14 participants from 11 members and the 2014 SEC will run from 26 May to 18 July, again being organised by the University of Connecticut.
+The 2013 programme had 14 participants from 11 members and the 2014 SEC is underway, running until 18 July, again being organised by the University of Connecticut.

 Click on 'more information' to read extracts from previous participants' blogs, or click below to see photo highlights from the project.